clearlysid/tauri-plugin-decorum/README.md

 ### custom buttons with css:

-If you want to style the window controls yourself, you can use the following class-names to do so:
+If you want to style the window controls yourself, you can use one of the following class-names to do so:

 ```css
 button.decorum-tb-btn,